 EDCI 943 Principles of College Teaching

-Visit our Hoyt Commons Resource Library in 215 Fairchild to check out books related to teaching and learning.
+Visit our Hoyt Commons Resource Library at 1800 Claflin Road, Suite 200 (Wildcat Landing) to check out books related to teaching and learning.

 Bain, Ken.
 WHAT THE BEST COLLEGE TEACHERS DO.
 Cambridge, MA: Harvard University Press, 2004.

 This book is the result of a 15-year study of about one hundred college teachers from various fields and institutions.
 Ken Bain, teacher of history and director of several university teaching centers, has shared stories and insights that will help anyone who believes "that teaching matters and that students can learn."